mu17250912/mobileAppdevExam2025/22RP03352/smartbudget/README.md

 ## 📱 App Overview

-BudgetWise is a budget management mobile application built with Flutter that helps users track their expenses, manage budgets by category, and visualize their spending with simple analytics and progress indicators.
+BudgetWise is a budget management mobile application built with Flutter that helps users track their expenses, manage budgets by category, and visualize their spending with comprehensive analytics and progress indicators.

 ## 🎯 Problem Statement